sanger-tol/genomeassembly/docs/output.md

   - summary of mitochondrial findings
 - output also includes other output files produced by MitoHiFi
 - <code>\*.hifiasm.\*/oatk/.\*mito.ctg.fasta</code>
-  - mitochondrion organelle assembly
+  - mitochondrion assembly
 - <code>\*.hifiasm.\*/oatk/.\*mito.gfa</code>
   - assembly graph for the mitochondrion assembly
+- <code>\*.hifiasm.\*/oatk/.\*pltd.ctg.fasta</code>
+  - plastid assembly
+- <code>\*.hifiasm.\*/oatk/.\*pltd.gfa</code>
+  - assembly graph for the plastid assembly
 - output also includes other output files produced by oatk

 </details>

 This subworkflow implements assembly of organelles.
 First it identifies a reference mitochondrion assembly by quering NCBI then MitoHiFi is called on raw HIFI reads and separately on the assembled contigs using the queried reference.
-Separately OATK is called on the raw reads. </p>
+Separately OATK is called on the raw reads.
+For plants an optional path to plastid HMM can be provided in YAML then OATK will be tried for both types of organelles </p>

 ![Organelles subworkflow](images/v1/organelles.png)